-You can’t change your family history.
-But it is important for you to know what “runs in the family” and to tell your doctor.
-Talk to your parents, grandparents, siblings, aunts and uncles about who in your family has had a heart attack, stroke or other serious health problem.
+It is important for you to know what diseases and conditions run in your family and to tell your doctor.
+Talk to your parents, grandparents, siblings, aunts, and uncles.
+Ask them who in your family has had a heart attack, stroke, or other serious health problem.
 With this information, your doctor can recommend the best kinds of screening tests and preventive treatments.

-If you don’t know your cholesterol level, ask your doctor if it should be checked.
+If you don’t know your cholesterol level, ask your doctor if you should have it checked.
 There are good (HDL cholesterol) and bad (LDL cholesterol) types.
-To reduce and prevent high (bad) cholesterol, eat a healthy diet and exercise regularly.
+To reduce and prevent high levels of bad cholesterol, eat a healthy diet and exercise regularly.
 Some people who have high cholesterol levels may also need to take medicine to keep their levels under control.

-Quitting is the single best change you can make for your health.
+Quitting smoking is the single best change you can make for your health.
 Talk to your family doctor about how to quit and stay tobacco-free.
-If you live with a smoker, breathing his or her smoke can also affect your health.
+If you live with a smoker, breathing their smoke can also affect your health.
 Encourage the smoker to quit.

 Although some research suggests alcohol can help protect against heart disease, moderation is the key.
 Limit how much alcohol you drink.
 This means no more than one alcoholic drink per day for women, and two alcoholic drinks a day for men.

 The Mediterranean Diet is one good example of a heart-healthy diet that follows these guidelines.
 If you have questions about making changes to your diet, talk to your doctor.
-He or she can help you make better choices, or can refer you to a dietician.
+They can help you make better choices or refer you to a dietician.

 Being overweight puts extra strain on your heart and blood vessels.
-A healthy diet with portion control, wise food choices, and regular exercise can help you lose weight gradually and safely, and keep it off.
+A healthy diet with portion control, wise food choices, and regular exercise can help you lose weight gradually and safely.
+It can also help you keep it off.
 Talk to your doctor about the best ways for you to lose weight.

 Exercise can help prevent heart disease and many other health problems.
 You’ll also feel better and help keep your weight under control if you exercise regularly.
 If you haven’t exercised for a while or have health problems, talk to your doctor before you start an exercise program.
 Exercising 30 to 60 minutes, 4 to 6 times a week is a good goal, but any amount is better than none.